See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 Well, that's a possibility.

-I mentioned that to somebody this morning said, You think the wheels are really coming off the bus here?
+Do you think the wheels are really coming off the bus here?

-What inspires your question is a combination of my telling you that nothing that happens with the Clintons is coincidence, uh, combined with your instinct that this is a scheming, conniving bunch of people who plan and orchestrate everything.
+What inspires your question is a combination of my telling you that nothing that happens with the Clintons is coincidence, combined with your instinct that this is a scheming, conniving bunch of people who plan and orchestrate everything.

 We'll find out.